CloudLabs-MCW/MCW-Building-the-business-migration-case-with-Linux-and-OSS-DB-to-Azure/Hands-on lab/HOL step-by-step - Building the business migration case with Linux and OSS DB to Azure.md

     http://<ip-address>
     ```

 15. The web application will look similar to the following screenshot.
+Login using the following credentials:

+   - **Username**: `Admin`
+   -  **Password**:`ipamadmin`

+    > **Note**: The first time you login to the web application, it will prompt you to change the Admin password.
+A recommended password to change it to is `demo!pass123`.

     ![Web application is displayed in web browser.](images/2022-11-21-16-54-27.png "Web application")

-    > **Note**: The default username is `Admin` and password is `ipamadmin`.
-The first time you login to the web application, it will prompt you to change the Admin password.
-A recommended password to change it to is `demo!pass123` so it's easily remembered for the lab.